Unboxing LLMs > loading...

 2.3 Language Models as Probabilistic Production Systems

-The key differences are scale and learning:
+The key differences are staggering, of course:

 2.4 The Emergence of Language Agents